Dentists' notification of and application for permission to establish relations with companies

 3. Notify or apply for permission before you establish a relationship

-Before you establish a relationship, you must notify the Danish Medicines Agency or apply for permission to establish a relationship.
+You must notify the Danish Medicines Agency or apply for permission before you establish a relationship.
 Please use this form for all types of relationship:

 Notify or apply for permission to establish a relationship (e-form) (in Danish only)

-Please use this form to notify us about financial support a professionally relevant activity abroad: Notify us about financial support from a company (e-form) (in Danish only)
+Please use this form to notify us about financial support to attend a professionally relevant activity abroad: Notify us about financial support from a company (e-form) (in Danish only)

 In the guidelines, you can read more about the notification duty and the obligation to apply for permission, when dentists are covered by the rules on relationships, companies’ duty to inform and reporting obligation as well as the Danish Medicines Agency’s practice in relation to notifications and permissions: